Tacoma Rainiers: 1971 Tacoma Cubs

 The Tacoma Cubs compiled a record of 78–65 (.545) and returned to the PCL championship series just two short years after winning the league title.
 This time, the Cubs would fall to the Salt Lake Angels, three games to one.
 After falling behind 0–1 in the series, Cubs starting pitcher Jim Colborn fired a 10-inning, complete-game winning effort in game two, surrendering only one run and evening the series.
 Tacoma played the series without Adrian Garrett, who had hit a franchise record 43 home runs during the regular season before being sold to Oakland on August 31.

 1978 Tacoma Yankees

 Tacoma finished with a record of 80–57 (.584) during their only season as a Yankees affiliate and was declared PCL co-champions, along with Albuquerque, after inclement weather in the Pacific Northwest forced the league office to cancel the playoffs.

 1981 Tacoma Tigers

 For the first time since the PCL switched to a split-season format, Tacoma made the playoffs after finishing 43–27 in the second half to win the Northern Division.
 The Tigers defeated Hawaii, winners of the first half, two games to one to advance to the PCL championship series against Albuquerque.
-The Dukes would go on to sweep the Tigers 3–0 on a combined score of 22–7 to win the PCL championship.
+The Dukes would go on to sweep the Tigers 3–0 by a combined score of 22–7 to win the PCL championship.